she went missing a variety of odd rumors surfaced pertaining to Amelia Earhart's full life story. This left the historical

 Amelia was linked romantically and intellectually to different men both before and after she became famous, (Lloyd Royer,

 Sam Chapman, Carl Harper, George Putnam, Gene Vidal, Paul Mantz) never did any real information surface that left her to be

 justifiably described as "a lesbian."
 Indeed, her personal privacy left it hard to really ascertain true information

 about her sex life.
 From silence comes enigma, and from enigma rumors start; 'maybe

 she was a lesbian,' or 'maybe she was a hermaphrodite.'
-Not so fast.
-Moreover she was just a woman pilot who liked the challenge
+Not likely.
+Moreover, Amelia was just a woman pilot who liked the

 The 'She Was Pregnant When She Left' Rumor